-Because the claimant's separation was disqualifying, benefits were paid to which she was not entitled.
+Because the claimant's separation was disqualifying, any benefits paid on the claim would be benefits to which he was not entitled.
 The unemployment insurance law provides that benefits must be recovered from a claimant who receives benefits and is later determined to be ineligible for benefits, even though the claimant acted in good faith and was not otherwise at fault.
 However, the overpayment will not be recovered when it is based on a reversal on appeal of an initial determination to award benefits on an issue regarding the claimant's employment separation if: (1) the benefits were not received due to any fraud or willful misrepresentation by the claimant and (2) the employer did not participate in the initial proceeding to award benefits.
-The benefits were not received due to any fraud or willful misrepresentation by claimant.
-Additionally, the employer did not participate in the fact-finding interview.
-Thus, claimant is not obligated to repay to the agency the benefits she received.
+Claimant received \$2,486.00 in benefits on this claim.
+Employer participated in factfinding.

 The law also states that an employer is to be charged if "the employer failed to respond timely or adequately to the department's request for information relating to the payment of benefits. . ." lowa Code § 96.3(7)(b)(1)(a).
-Here, the employer had no notice of a fact-finding interview.
-By not giving notice to the employer, the employer did not have an opportunity to provide a valid telephone number to the fact-finder.
-Benefits were paid, but not because the employer failed to respond timely or adequately to the agency's request for information relating to the payment of benefits.
-Instead, benefits were paid because employer did not receive a call at a correct number from the agency.
-Employer thus cannot be charged.
-Since neither party is to be charged then the overpayment is absorbed by the fund.
+Here, the employer did respond adequately and thus participated per the definition.